-Needles: US Size 5 (3.75 mm) two 32” circular or size needed to obtain gauge
+Needles: US Size 6 (4 mm) 32" circular, set of dpns or size needed to obtain gauge

 Save time, check your gauge.

-The Bisected Shawl is available as part of e-book Contrarian Shawls 2, and as an individual pattern through Craftsy and Ravelry.
+Morning Tracks is available as part of e-book Light and Shadow, and as an individual pattern through Ravelry.

 In the original pattern, the charts for the Back Hem were incorrect and have been updated in the most recent version of the pattern.